Scholarships

 In honor of Dr. George Simons Dudley, his wife established a scholarship fund for Rutgers PreHealth Students.
 The scholarship is based on financial need and has the following academic requirements:

-- Junior status at Rutgers with roughly 60-90 credits (transfer students must have spent at least one year at Rutgers or earned at least 30 RU credits here)
+- Junior/Senior status at Rutgers with roughly 60-90 credits (transfer students must have spent at least one year at Rutgers or earned at least 30 RU credits here)

 - SAS or SEBS affiliation